emard/filament-sensor/README.md

 Second magnet should be used if filament sensor is not always vertical.
-It provides a more reliable return but it increases return force, increasing the friction too.
+It provides a more reliable return but it increases force, increasing the friction too.
-It also provides attractive force so magnets in place won't leave sensor easly.
+Attractive force holds magnets together so they won't leave sensor easly (use another magnet to remove).
-Attractive force can be tuned by varying distance of second magnet from the filament detection magnet.
+Friction can be tuned by varying distance of second magnet from the filament detection magnet.

 # Mechanical switch